Jason-Witzemann-FHV/Systemarchitecture/README.md

 > Class model of our core domain

-After implementing the `Write` side, we recommend to implement the `Read` side.
+After implementing the `Write` side, we recommend implementing the `Read` side.
 This makes you think about the Structure of the data that you want to offer to your end user.
 Therefore, we design our Repository to fit the customer needs.
 The idea is, that we have as little joins as possible.
 Ideally, we structure our data in the way we would structure our DTOs to send to the customer.
 So if we want to give the available rooms in a time span, we would create a `FreeRoom` DTO and safe them in a list to easily iterate over it, instead of doing complex queries to find free rooms.

 <img src="https://user-images.githubusercontent.com/86053522/161347051-dc1e81fe-be67-423e-835a-2e9fa9e2af55.png" width="600" height="400" />